sysrt/l4d2-internal-esp/README.md

 - Visual Studio 2026
 - DirectX 9 SDK

-**⚠️ Educational purposes only.
+**Educational purposes only.
 Use at your own risk.
 Run with -insecure**